Kajang Dispersal Link Expressway

 The Kilometre Zero is located at Mines Interchange near Seri Kembangan.

 History

 Kajang Dispersal Link Expressway used to be called Jalan Kajang–Puchong (Jalan Sungai Chua on Kajang town side) 11 and Jalan Balakong 3211.
 The huge traffic jams that clogged traffic flow in Kajang town centre were the main reason behind the construction of the highway.
 Construction began in 2002.
 The expressway was completed in 2003 and began operation on 15 June 2004.

 Features

 Kajang Dispersal Link Expressway is fully lit at night and has 11 multi-level interchanges.
 The expressway uses the Touch 'n Go and Smart TAG electronic payment systems.
 The expressway has computerized traffic information display and monitoring system and 24-hour highway patrol.
 The expressway concessionaire offers emergency and vehicle breakdown assistance.

 Tolls

 The Kajang Dispersal Link Expressway uses opened toll systems.
-In October 2022, it was one of the four expressways maintained by PROLINTAS to have its toll rates deducted between 8% to 15%.
+In October 2022, it was one of the four expressways maintained by PROLINTAS to have its toll rates deducted between 8% and 15%.